-China and other emerging economies criticised the last round of U.S. quantitative easing as destabilising for global markets.
+China and other emerging economies criticized the last round of U.S. quantitative easing as destabilizing for global markets.

-Zhou said China welcomed London's aspirations to become an offshore trading centre for the yuan but said the city appeared to be moving faster than we expected and the market would ultimately decide.
+Zhou said China welcomed London's aspirations to become an offshore trading center for the yuan but said the city appeared to be moving faster than we expected and the market would ultimately decide.